nblt/nblt.github.io/_pages/about.md

 # 🔥 News
-- *2024.03*: &nbsp;🎉🎉 A paper about improving random weight perturbation is accepted to TMLR.
+- *2024.03*: &nbsp;🎉🎉 Our paper "[Revisiting Random Weight Perturbation for Efficiently Improving Generalization](https://openreview.net/pdf?id=WbbgOHpoPX)" is accepted to TMLR.
+A short version is on NeurIPS Workshops on Optimization for Machine Learning (2023)
+- *2024.02*: &nbsp;🎉🎉 Our paper "[Friendly Sharpness-Aware Minimization](https://arxiv.org/abs/2403.12350)" is accepted to CVPR 2024.

 # 📝 Publications